-Unsurprisingly, the Young Lions’ relationship to any ECM music was non-existent.
+Unsurprisingly, the Young Lions’ relationship to any ECM music seemed to be non-existent.

 Another problem was that no matter how hard the bassists pulled, half the time you could hardly hear what they played next to Jeff Watts or Ralph Peterson live.
 Even on record, you usually can’t hear the bass at an optimum level.
 One of the rare exceptions is elder statesman Milt Hinton’s marvelous performance on Branford’s Trio Jeepy.
 It’s a great example of Hinton’s exposed playing as an improvisor, which, considering his vast output, is relatively hard to find.
 His bass sound here is fabulous!
 This is the real jazz bass.
 (Amusingly, when Young Lion Delbert Felix sits in for Hinton on a couple numbers, he is immediately turned down in the mix.
 This is a less impressive Delfeayo Marsalis decision.)

-Still, what they did do was really important.
-Reid Anderson reminded me that they talked about it in print, too: stop “liberating the bass” and play the bass!
+Still, the Young Lions’s reactionary viewpoint with the bass was important.
+Reid Anderson reminded me that they even talked about it in print: stop “liberating the bass” and play the bass!
 This was very intriguing information to think about as a youngster.

 A fun sentimental listen is Chick Corea’s Three Quartets with Michael Brecker, Eddie Gomez, and Steve Gadd.
 This record is from 1981: it’s just about the last gasp of the old guard from before the Young Lions exploded on the scene.
-The three pieces on the record are uniformly all-acoustic, all swing-feel pieces.
-Still, these quartets sound like electric fusion, not acoustic jazz.
+The three pieces on the record are acoustic swing, but the affect is wrong: these quartets sound like electric fusion, not acoustic jazz.
 It has to do with the tones, the sound, and the attitude.
-Maybe it’s kind of a good record; these are surely four of the greatest instrumentalists in history, after all, and singly and together they participated in actual electric fusion masterpieces of the Seventies.
-But the problem with Three Quartets is that fusion’s icy machismo is neither glorified by electric amplification nor tempered by any earthiness.
-Instead, it lives in some half-life of badly recorded, too-slick instrumental virtuosity exhibiting a false sense of security.
+Icy machismo is neither glorified by electric amplification nor tempered by earthiness.
+Three Quartets lives in some half-life of badly recorded, too-slick instrumental virtuosity exhibiting a false sense of security.

 It would be fascinating to hear exactly the same music played exactly the same way but produced by Delfeayo Marsalis.
 Perhaps it would have much more power.
-As it stands, how harsh to compare Three Quartets—a famous record in its day—to any Wynton Marsalis record from the 1980s!
-The Wynton records have the icy machismo, but also earthiness, and the result is a sound TKO.
+As it stands, how harsh to compare Three Quartets to any Wynton Marsalis record from the 1980s!
+The Wynton records have the icy machismo, but they also have earthiness, and the result is a sound TKO.

-“Icy machismo” is one of the reasons Eighties Young Lion music is so distinctive.
-It also, perhaps paradoxically, shows a seldom-discussed similarity of their music to fusion.
+“Icy machismo” is one of the reasons ’80s Young Lion music is so distinctive.
+It also shows a seldom-discussed similarity of their music to fusion.

 Unquestionably, Jeff Watts owes something to the best fusion.
-This is, just to be clear, a good thing.
-Watts sounds like his era and his place in history, which all great artists must do.
-That immortal fill behind the trumpet break on “Black Codes”?
-That is surely not just post-Elvin Jones, but post-Billy Cobham, too.
+This is a good thing.
+Watts sounds like his era and his place in history, which all great artists must.
+That wonderful, fancy fill behind the trumpet break on “Black Codes”?
+That is surely not just post-Elvin Jones, but post-Billy Cobham as well.

-Something mildly fusion-esque about Watts’ playing is how his rhythms always fit on a grid, no matter how fast or complicated.
+Watts’s rhythms always fit on a grid,no matter how fast or complicated.
 This is not like Jack DeJohnette, Elvin Jones, or Tony Williams, all aggressive drummers far less concerned with landing every downbeat in exactly the right place.